-- Your bottom leg also extends, a little bit at the hip and much more at the knee.
-Your foot is also pointed and you effectively push water backwards with your shin and the top of your foot.
+- Your bottom leg also extends a little bit at the hip and much more at the knee.
+Your foot is also pointed, and you effectively push water backward with your shin and the top of your foot.

 - Your legs continue to extend up to the point where they have moved back to their initial position.

 - You can observe a short glide phase once your legs (and arms) are extended before you start the next stroke cycle.

 In the beginning, the coordination of the arms and legs can be difficult because the sidestroke uses asymmetrical movements.
 Using the following cues can help:

 - The top arm and top knee always move in the same direction at the same time.
 Forward (relative to your swimming direction) during flexion and backward during extension.

 - Your arms and legs flex at the same time and also extend at the same time: In the initial position, both arms and both legs are extended.
 Afterward your hands meet in front of your chest at the same time that your legs are at the maximum of their flexion.

 Here’s a video that shows how swimming sidestroke looks in real life:

 Inhaling: If you watch the video above closely, you can see that I inhale quickly at the end of the phase where the arms move apart and during the short glide phase that follows.

 That’s because the propulsive action of the legs and the trailing arm causes the chest and head to rise slightly higher.
 Rolling the head a little bit upwards also helps for the mouth to clear the water.